Research has revealed that whilst Brits recycle 90% of their kitchen packaging, only half of their bathroom waste gets recycled. *

-Before you go to a public drop-off location with your waste, we advise you check the details (full address, opening hours and location of collection box at the site) and when a telephone number is listed, it’s worth calling just to ensure the collection point is still active.
+Before you go to a public drop-off location with your waste, we advise you to check the details (full address, opening hours and location of collection box at the site) and when a telephone number is listed, it’s worth calling just to ensure the collection point is still active.

 This map is updated when new public drop-off locations are added or removed, so we recommend you check it in advance of each time you plan to drop off your waste.

 All Weleda® Soft Touch Plastic Tubes are accepted, including: